Chia-Network/chialisp-web/docs/conditions.md

 Be vigilant when using `ASSERT_MY_COIN_ID` as a shortcut for validating the parent coin ID, puzzle hash, and amount.
 If they are passed into the solution separately, then validated all at once by hashing them together, it is possible to shift the bytes to the left or right and manipulate the values.

 You are recommended to use the `coinid` operator when computing coin IDs.
 This operator was introduced with [CHIP-11](https://github.com/Chia-Network/chips/blob/main/CHIPs/chip-0011.md).
 It verifies that hashes are indeed 32 bytes in length, at no extra CLVM cost versus verifying the parent ID, puzzle hash, and amount individually.
-The `coinid` operator, as well as the other CHIP-11 operators, are described on the [operators page](/operators#chip-0011-operators).
+The `coinid` operator, as well as the other CHIP-11 operators, are included on the [operators page](/operators).

 :::